 Lagotto Bitch and Dog

 The Lagotto is a tractable, undemanding, keen, and affectionate which makes an excellent watch-dog.
 At 41 - 48 cms (16 - 19 inches) high and weighs 11 - 16 kg (24 - 35 pounds), he is a small to medium-sized dog with a powerful build.
-His semi rough, dense, curly coat of woolly texture with its off-white through to brown colour, gives it his unique rustic appearance.

 Although the skin is described as fine or thin without wrinkles, the unique waterproof coat is of woolly texture with curls forming the topcoat with a woolly undercoat.
 The curls should never be twisted to form thin cords.
 Instead it has tight, ring shaped curls evenly distributed over all the body and tail, with visible undercoat.
 But the curls on the head and cheeks are not as tight forming abundant eyebrows, whiskers and beard.